AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry-v2.md

 I knew what was next and I wanted to turn away to leave this aweful memory but I stayed because you drew me here.

 I was only watching, as the first blow from the tentacle landed across my back.
 "Spark."
 My demon yelled.
 I bit back the yelp that I felt across my scarred back.
 It wasn't real but I felt it none the less.
 I hated this.
 I wanted to leave and I couldn't take it as I watched another blow land.
 And then another.
-But before I could close my eyes I saw a figure in the da
+But before I could close my eyes I saw a figure in the darkness.

+A familiar voice echoed through and I didn't need to see his face to know it was you.
+"Hey..."
+You started to say and then your face grew dark and you flung the shadow from my dream.
+The demon was gone, the world brightened.
+The shadows lifted.
+There was only you and me.

+I stood staring at your, rele

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5ODc2NjI0ODAsLTE1MTcxNTUyNTEsMj
-A3MjcyMjA2NywtOTY4MjEzNV19
+eyJoaXN0b3J5IjpbNDYxMDc3MjIyLC0xNTE3MTU1MjUxLDIwNz
+I3MjIwNjcsLTk2ODIxMzVdfQ==
 -->